Cargodera Canyon via Sutherland Trail

 We continued north on a soft dirt path through a mesquite bosque, expecting to find a lot of water where the map showed several side streams pouring into Sutherland Wash, but past Cargodera Canyon, the wash is entirely dry.
 So Sutherland Wash itself is dry.
 It gets its water from a couple of side canyons, including Cargodera Canyon and Romero Canyon.

 So we backtracked to a couple of delicious pools near the pool of Cargodera Canyon.
-Having flowed over open desert, the water was temperature, and there wasn't another soul in sight.
+Having flowed over open desert, the water was temperate, and there wasn't another soul in sight.

 My friend Laurel calls this photo "Our Lady of Ephemeral Streams".